salt.modules.system#

 salt '*' system.halt

-if the system has a hardware clock capable of being
+Trueif the system has a hardware clock capable of being set from software.CLI Example:

 salt '*' system.has_settable_hwclock